mahiro/rubiks-cli/README.md

 ## rubiks-apply

 Applies a given Rubik's cube with a given list of rotation steps.
+A result cube is printed per input line.

 ### Usage